Framework for Evaluating Eligibility, Tenure, and Rotation

 Rotation Effects (Analytical Distinction)

-Rotation effects describe the downstream institutional and political consequences that may follow from a rotational eligibility regime, including changes in turnover frequency, incumbency persistence, authority dispersion, elite gatekeeping, and career incentives.
+Rotation effects describe the downstream institutional and political consequences that may follow from a rotational eligibility regime, including changes in observed patterns of authority distribution, incumbency persistence, authority dispersion, elite gatekeeping, and career incentives.

 The Rotation Research Framework therefore distinguishes between rotation as a structural property of eligibility design and rotation effects as evaluative observations assessed separately under Normative Adequacy.